CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 1. Navigate to **Microsoft Defender for Cloud** in the Azure portal(perform if not already on the Microsoft Defender for Cloud page).

 2. The Microsoft Defender for Cloud Overview page provides a unified view for security professionals.
-This page contains detailed insights on the security posture on its dedicated dashboard and includes multiple independent cloud security pillars such as- **Secure Score, Regulatory Compliance and Microsoft Defender  for Cloud**.
+This page contains detailed insights on the security posture on its dedicated dashboard and includes multiple independent cloud security pillars such as- **Security osture, Regulatory Compliance and Microsoft Defender  for Cloud**.

    > ❗ Important: <br>
    > Microsoft Defender for Cloud takes time to populate information such as secure score, compliance, recommendations etc. after enabling the services and enrolling the servers to Microsoft Defender for Cloud.
 As we have already enabled the Microsoft defender for cloud in this tenant the data should be available now.